floriankapaun/decarb/README.md

 Everytime you push a commit to branch `origin/stage` the new Version gets deployed to [stage.decarb.website](https://stage.decarb.wesbite) by the [`./.github/workflows/staging-deployment.yml`](./.github/workflows/staging-deployment.yml) workflow.

 > For further information on how the Stage works and is setup, see [`./stage-server-setup.md`](./stage-server-setup.md)

+## Stripe

+Default Credit Card Number for Testing: `4242 4242 4242 4242`.
+The rest can be made up.